michaelorella/lignin-kmc/README.md

 >>> import ligninkmc as kmc
 ```

 Congratulations!
-LIGNIN-KMC is now installed!
+Lignin-KMC is now installed!
 With this basic installation, you will have access to the functions
 `run`, `generateMol`, `moltosvg`, and `analyze` and the classes `Monomer` and `Event`.

 ## Examples